Triangle

 Florence Boot Hall puts its best foot forward

-In September 2023 Florence Boot Hall on University Park reopened following a year-long programme of refurbishment, restoring the natural beauty and enhancing the heritage of the hall.
+In September 2023 Florence Boot Hall on University Park reopened following a year-long refurbishment programme, restoring the hall's natural beauty and enhancing its heritage.

-First a bit of history: Florence Boot Hall was the university’s first purpose-built women’s Hall of Residence at the new University Park campus in November 1928.
+First a bit of history: Florence Boot Hall was the university’s first purpose-built women’s Hall of Residence at the then new University Park Campus in November 1928.

-The hall received its name from its founder, Florence Boot, Lady Trent, whose husband Jesse Boot, the first Lord Trent, had established the Boots Company and more notably for us, donated the 35 acres of land at Highfields which became the university's home.
+The hall received its name from its founder, Florence Boot, Lady Trent, whose husband Jesse Boot, the first Lord Trent, had established the Boots Company and more notably, donated the 35 acres of land at Highfields which became the university's home.

 Constructed in 1928 with later extensions in the 1950s and 1970s, the hall had not been refurbished since the early part of this century.